thexerocouk/thexerocouk.github.io/_posts/2025-06-14-hidden-wifi.md

 ![Probe with SSID](/images/probe_ssid.webp)

-After receiving this valid response frame, the device then continues through the WiFi states and exchanges the authentication frames, and following with the association frames, again while having to disclose the SSID it is attempting to associated with.
+After receiving this valid response frame, the device then continues through the WiFi states and exchanges the authentication frames, and following with the association frames, again while having to disclose the SSID it is attempting to associate with.

 ![Association with SSID](/images/association_ssid.webp)

-And so, despite some might believe using a hidden or non-broadcasting SSID is a security feature, really not.
+And so, despite some might believe using a hidden or non-broadcasting SSID is a security feature, its really not.
 It is more security by obscurity and hassle than anything else, as the world is more security and privacy conscience than ever before, the non-broadcasting network name is still leaked during various stages.

 But I hear you say, "what about during the 4-way handshake, the SSID is the salt.
 Without it, you cannot crack the password."
 To that, I would say, you are 100% correct.
 The way the PSK is generated is with both the password as well as the SSID.
 Lets break this down demonstrate this in human readable python code.